iankuratri/microfrontend-architecture/README.md

-Code written while learning the basics of Micro-frontends with React
+Code written while learning the basics of Micro-frontends

 ## Resources: